hsauro/FMX-Skia-Tips/README.md

       ACanvas.DrawLine(x1, y1, x2, y2, LPaint);
     end;

-2. How do I create a dotted line using skia4Delphi?
+**2. How do I create a dotted line using skia4Delphi?**

-.It's fairly straightforward to create a dotted line.
+It's fairly straightforward to create a dotted line.
 It relies on using PathEffect and the method MakeDash.

 The following example uses a TSkPaintBox which is the skia enabled equivalent of the usual TPaintBox in Delphi.